Miniguide: Everything you need to know about ATEX

 Do you work with equipment or installations in potentially explosive environments?

-In the process industry, ATEX directives play a crucial role in ensuring that equipment used in potentially explosive environments is designed and tested to withstand the hazardous conditions that can occur when flammable media is present.
-Ultimately, it is about employee safety and avoiding costly production downtime.
+Within the process industry, the ATEX directives play a crucial role in ensuring that equipment used in potentially explosive environments is designed and tested to withstand the hazardous conditions that can arise when flammable media are present.
+Ultimately, it is about employee safety and avoiding costly downtime in production.

 What is ATEX?

-ATEX is an abbreviation for "ATmosphères EXplosibles" and refers to two EU directives that set out specific guidelines for the design, testing and maintenance of equipment and installations to withstand potential hazards in explosive environments.
-The ATEX directives apply throughout the EU and form an essential part of safety regulation in areas such as the process industry.
+ATEX is an abbreviation of ‘ATmosphères EXplosibles’ and refers to two EU directives that set out specific guidelines for the design, testing and maintenance of equipment and installations so that they can withstand potential hazards in explosive environments.
+The ATEX directives apply throughout the EU and form an essential part of safety regulations in the process industry, among others.
 Compliance with them is a legal requirement.

-The directive ATEX 2014/34/EU focuses on requirements for equipment used in explosive atmospheres, ensuring that these products are designed and manufactured to withstand the specific conditions that can occur in such environments.
-This includes criteria for classification, testing and certification of equipment to minimize the risk of explosions.
+• ATEX 2014/34/EU focuses on requirements for equipment used in explosive atmospheres.
+This ensures that products are designed and manufactured to withstand the specific conditions that may arise in such environments.
+It includes criteria for the classification, testing and certification of equipment.

-Compliance with the ATEX directives requires following the relevant rules and standards for the specific equipment in the process plant.
-This means that the equipment must be ATEX-certified by approved bodies and meet the liners for the zone it will be used in.
-In addition, it is the company's responsibility to carry out ongoing checks and maintenance of the equipment to ensure that it remains safe to use.
+Compliance with the ATEX directives requires adherence to the relevant rules and standards for the specific equipment at the process plant.
+This means that the equipment must be ATEX-certified by approved bodies and meet the requirements applicable to the zone in which it is to be used.
+In addition, it is the company's responsibility to carry out ongoing inspection and maintenance of the equipment to ensure that it remains safe to use.

-In general, ATEX zones cover production areas where there is a risk that explosive atmospheres can occur.
-This could be when transporting grain or sugar, for example, or when working with other powder materials, granulates and chemical compounds.
-The zone designations help companies in their risk assessment of flammable media or mixtures, including where they are located, how they are stored and how likely they are to come into contact with an ignition source.
+Overall, ATEX zones cover production areas where there is a risk of explosive atmospheres occurring.
+This could be in connection with the transport of grain or sugar, for example, or when working with other powder materials, granulates and chemical compounds.

 The zone designations for gases include:

-• Zone 0: A place in which an explosive atmosphere consisting of a mixture of air and flammable gas, vapor or mist is likely to exist continuously, frequently or for long periods of time.
+• Zone 0: Area where an explosive atmosphere consisting of a mixture of air and flammable gas, vapour or mist may be present continuously, frequently or for long periods of time.

-• Zone 1: An area in which an explosive mixture of air and flammable gas, vapor or mist may occasionally occur during normal operation.
+• Zone 1: Area where, during normal operation, an explosive mixture of air and flammable gas, vapour or mist may occasionally occur.

-• Zone 2: An area in which an explosive atmosphere consisting of a mixture of air of flammable gas, vapor or mist is not likely to occur in normal operation.
-If it does occur, it will be for a short duration of time.
+• Zone 2: Area where, during normal operation, an explosive atmosphere consisting of a mixture of air and flammable gas, vapour or mist is unlikely to occur.
+If it does occur, it will only be for a short period of time.

 The zone designations for dust and liquid mists include:

-• Zone 20: An area in which an explosive atmosphere consisting of a cloud of combustible dust and air is likely to occur continuously, frequently or for long periods of time.
+• Zone 20: Area where an explosive atmosphere consisting of a cloud of combustible dust and air may be present continuously, frequently or for long periods of time.

-• Zone 21: An area in which an explosive atmosphere consisting of a cloud of combustible dust and air may occasionally occur during normal operation.
+• Zone 21: Area where, during normal operation, an explosive atmosphere consisting of a cloud of combustible dust and air may occasionally occur.

-• Zone 22: An area in which an explosive atmosphere consisting of a cloud of combustible dust and air is not likely to occur in normal operation.
-If it does occur, it will be for a short duration of time.
+• Zone 22: Area where, during normal operation, an explosive atmosphere consisting of a cloud of combustible dust and air is unlikely to occur.
+If it does occur, it will only be for a short period of time.

 ATEX-approved hoses can be found in our webshop under the categories chemical hoses, Teflon tubes and hoses, and polyurethane hoses.
 What they have in common is that they are designed to meet the strict safety standards required in explosive atmospheres.
 But which of these models have been our customer favorites over the past year?
 We analyzed sales data and feedback to understand which specifications and features customers value most.